subluminal-byte/mpv-config-video-image-viewer/README.md

 # GUI frontends:

-Also, for mpv as video player, if you require fancy looking GUI, Celluloid, SMPlayer (Windows/Linux) and IINA (Mac) are good choices.
+Also, for mpv as video player, if you require fancy looking GUI, SMPlayer (Windows/Linux) and IINA (Mac) are good choices.

 https://www.smplayer.info/

 https://iina.io/

+For those looking for something simpler and lighter, try Celluloid.

 https://github.com/celluloid-player/celluloid

 I have personal experience with Celluloid and SMplayer and not IINA.
 All the video player related settings here can be accessed using SMplayer advanced option.
 Do duckduckgo/google search for setting up IINA with customized mpv settings.
+Setting up Celluloid is even simpler.

 If you're in Linux, and you want to try something else or are unsure and want to test different mpv-based GUI players.